 Extremes in cyclone-related precipitation clearly react to external forcing.
-Already before 1850, colder periods (17th century and 19th century), which are partly caused by reduced solar and enhanced volcanic forcing show lower than average 90th percentile cyclone-related precipitation whereas warmer periods are associated with higher than average values.
+Already before 1850, colder periods (17th century and 19th century), which are partly caused by reduced solar and enhanced volcanic forcing, show lowerthan-average 90th percentile cyclone-related precipitation, whereas warmer periods are associated with higher-thanaverage values.
 Clearly, the warmest period in the simulation is the 21st century and there a strong and significant positive trend is simulated.

-Some of the new results presented here confirm earlier studies with coarser resolved coupled climate models, e.g., the decrease of cyclone time steps from the preindustrial to the future climate state (e.g., Raible et al., 2007).
+Some of the new results presented here confirm earlier studies with coarser resolved coupled climate models, e.g., the decrease of cyclone time steps from the pre-industrial to the future climate state (e.g., Raible et al., 2007).
 Still, there are also differences.
-Raible et al. (2007) suggested a decrease in wind-related intensity from the Maunder Minimum to the present day climate state and attributed this decrease to generally reduced baroclinicity.
+Raible et al. (2007) suggested a decrease in wind-related intensity from the Maunder Minimum to the present-day climate state and attributed this decrease to generally reduced baroclinicity.
 This is in contrast to the new simulation where no clear sign of an intensification or weakening is found.
 One reason for this mismatch is that the resolution of the model in Raible et al. (2007) was around 4°, which led to a general underestimation of cyclone occurrences.
-Furthermore, the CESM simulation shows high internal variability, as illustrated by the decadal to multi-decadal variations of the two wind-related indices, so that different processes responsible for extreme cyclones (like baroclinicity in the lower and upper troposphere, low-level meridional temperature gradient, and/or diabatic processes) may interplay differently.
-Besides improvements in the atmospheric component (Neale et al., 2013) diabatic processes are better resolved in the used CESM compared to CCSM3 used in Raible et al. (2007).
+Furthermore, the CESM simulation shows high internal variability, as illustrated by the decadal to multi-decadal variations of the two wind-related indices, so that different processes responsible for extreme cyclones (like baroclinicity in the lower and upper troposphere, low-level meridional temperature gradient and/or diabatic processes) may interplay differently.
+Note that the atmospheric component is improved (Neale et al., 2013) and diabatic processes are better resolved in the CESM in this study compared to CCSM3 used in Raible et al. (2007).